MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 |-|Small and Light	|smallLightLabel	|#605E5C<br>9pt	|Data labels<br>Value axis labels|

-While you don’t have to set the secondary classes in your theme file since they inherit from the primary classes, if you don’t like the inheritance rules (for example,if you don’t want your totals to be a bolded version of the values in a table), you can explicitly format the secondary classes in the theme file, just like you can format the primary classes.
+While you don’t have to set the secondary classes in your theme file since they inherit from the primary classes, if you don’t like the inheritance rules (for example, if you don’t want your totals to be a bolded version of the values in a table), you can explicitly format the secondary classes in the theme file, just like you can format the primary classes.

 Here’s an example theme that only sets the primary text classes: